Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{\lowercase{he}} rapid advancements in remote sensing (RS) technology have resulted in an unprecedented growth of image archives that usually contain multitemporal images, i.e., images acquired over the same geographical area at different times.
 Accordingly, the development of content-based image time series retrieval (ITSR) methods that aim to query specific kinds of change relevant to the user from such archives has attracted great attention in RS.
-ITSR can be divided into two different categories: 1) retrieval of long-term changes; and 2) retrieval of short-term changes \cite{Bovolo_TSR_15}.
-Examples of the former category include time-varying phenomena that can be observed at different time resolutions such as seasonal changes.
-Retrieval of short-term changes, on the other hand, includes abrupt changes such as forest fires, floods, etc.
+ITSR can be divided into two different categories: 1) retrieval of long-term changes (e.g., seasonal changes or time varying phenomena that can be observed at different time resolution); and 2) retrieval of short-term changes (e.g., forest fires, floods) \cite{Bovolo_TSR_15}.